Black-Box Combinatorial Optimization with Order-Invariant Reinforcement Learning: Multivariate EDA with learned order

-In this appendix, we derive a version of the multivariate EDA learned with PPO, called \texttt{Learned-$\sigma$-RL-EDA} where we model the distribution of order with the Plackett-Luce (PL) distribution \citep{plackett1975analysis} parametrized by the vector of scores $w = (w_1, \dots, w_n)$ (this distribution is denoted $\xi^{PL}_w(\sigma)$ hereafter) and we use the reparametrization trick proposed by \citep{grover2019stochastic} to learn $w$ by gradient descent.
+In this appendix, we derive a version of the multivariate EDA learned with PPO, called \texttt{Learned-$\sigma$-RL-EDA} where we model the distribution of order with the Plackett-Luce (PL) distribution \citep{plackett1975analysis} parameterized by the vector of scores $w = (w_1, \dots, w_n)$ (this distribution is denoted $\xi^{PL}_w(\sigma)$ hereafter) and we use the reparameterization trick proposed by \citep{grover2019stochastic} to learn $w$ by gradient descent.